akre54/Backbone.NativeView/README.md

 Requirements:
 -------------
-NativeView makes use of `querySelector`/`querySelectorAll`.
-For IE7 and below you must include a polyfill.
+NativeView makes use of a few ES5/HTML5 features.
+For IE7 and below you must include a polyfill like [eS5-shim](https://github.com/es-shims/es5-shim).
+Specifically we use:

+* `querySelector`/`querySelectorAll`
+* `Array.prototype.indexOf`
+* `Function.prototype.bind`

 Notes:
 ------